 Your donations are vital, and your money goes directly to paying for quality journalism.

-Sherman Smith is the Kansas Press Association’s journalist of the year.
+Sherman Smith is the 2021 and 2022 Kansas Press Association’s journalist of the year.
 He has written award-winning news stories about the instability of the Kansas foster care system, misconduct by government officials, sexual abuse, technology, education, and the Legislature.
 He previously spent 16 years at the Topeka Capital-Journal.
 A lifelong Kansan, he graduated from Emporia State University in 2004 as a Shepherd Scholar with a degree in English.

 Tim Carpenter has reported on Kansas for 35 years.
 He covered the Capitol for 16 years at the Topeka Capital-Journal and previously worked for the Lawrence Journal-World and United Press International.
 He has been recognized for investigative reporting on Kansas government and politics.
 He won the Kansas Press Association’s Victor Murdock Award six times.
 The William Allen White Foundation honored him four times with its Burton Marvin News Enterprise Award.
 The Kansas City Press Club twice presented him its Journalist of the Year Award and more recently its Lifetime Achievement Award.
 He earned an agriculture degree at Kansas State University and grew up on a small dairy and beef cattle farm in Missouri.
 He is an amateur woodworker and drives Studebaker cars.